 - A dedicated children's waiting area.

 - Child-friendly staff such as child life specialists to explain tests and procedures in a way that children understand.

 - Pedi Place, a “fast-track” care area for prompt treatment of children with minor bumps and bruises.

 Pediatric residents are responsible for the initial evaluation and management of all medical, surgical and trauma patients younger than eighteen years of age.
-Residents gain experience in performing diagnostic and therapeutic procedures such as: lumbar punctures; suturing, splinting; intubations; and central line placement.
-Shifts are generally 10 hours in duration, with 24 hour emergency pediatric attending on-site supervision.
+Residents gain experience in performing diagnostic and therapeutic procedures such as: lumbar punctures, suturing, stapling, splinting, bedside ultrasound and intubations.
+Shifts are generally 7-10 hours in duration, with 24 hour emergency pediatric attendings on site.